Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Discussions and Future Opportunities

 \subsection{Probabilistic Positioning and Tracking}

 Most available localization algorithms are based on such as the AoA and ToF estimates.
 However, these distance and angle metrics are only intermediate estimates from which the position is derived.
-Their estimation accuracy may be constrained by the resolution of the estimation algorithms, whereas the super-resolution algorithms generally require much more complex computations.
-One recently emerging solution for accuracy enhancement is based on soft or probabilistic information \cite{Conti2021} instead of merely using a single-value distance or angle estimate.
-The ranging or angular likelihood is extracted from the raw channel response measurements.
-The likelihood is generally assumed as a Gaussian mixture model (GMM), which can be solved via the expectation-maximization (EM) algorithm or learned by deep probabilistic learning.
+Their estimation accuracy may be constrained by the resolution of the estimation algorithms.
+Meanwhile, the super-resolution algorithms generally require complex computations.
+One recently emerging solution for accuracy enhancement is based on soft information \cite{Conti2021} instead of using a single-value distance or angle estimate.
+The ranging or angular likelihood is extracted from the channel response measurements.
+The likelihood is generally assumed as a Gaussian mixture model, which can be solved via the expectation-maximization algorithm or learned by deep probabilistic learning.
 On the other hand, soft-ranging or soft-angular information rarely appears in contact-free positioning and tracking, which can also be a promising research direction.
-Furthermore, for ease of implementation, we can use the power-delay profile or the power angular profile to approximate the range or angular likelihood.